 If you’re struggling with any of the steps, reach out to other SLPs!
 You never know what you’ll find!

-We posted on social media asking SLPs what their goals are for 2018.
-(Check out the post to read some of their awesome ideas!)
+We posted on social media asking SLPs what their goals are.
+(Check out the post linked below to read some of their awesome ideas!)

 We made a list of the most common goals and picked some resources to help you get started.